 Please enter your user name or email, and a new password will be sent to your email

 Register here for

 Prof Stephen Todd on Torts 15 June 2016

 The Implications of Clayton v Clayton

 Interested in joining a group of like-minded individuals, passionate about law reform and life long learning?
 Find out more here.

 The New Zealand Law Review is published quarterly and features outstanding articles and subject area reviews written by experts in their field.

-The Legal Research Foundation awards annual prizes for for excellence in legal writing.
-To read more click here.
+The Legal Research Foundation awards annual prizes for excellence in legal writing - awards announced soon at the AGM in June.

 Hon Justice Paul Heath

 The LRF provides an opportunity for valuable legal research to be shared among those participating in the legal system.
 LRF has established many important relationships with legal institutions, academics, Judges and practitioners in New Zealand and elsewhere to achieve our objectives.